What ages and grades do you serve?

 This price reflects the fact that you’re paying for a structured, teacher-led program with measurable progress reports — not just an hour of generic tutoring.

-What happens during the free screening?
+What happens during the consultation?

-The screening is a relaxed 30-minute meeting where we get to know your child and observe their reading.
+The consultation is a relaxed 30-minute meeting where we get to know your child and observe their reading.
 There are no high-stakes tests — we want children to leave feeling capable, not assessed.
 We’ll then talk with you about what we noticed and whether a Sequential Skill-Building program is the right fit.

 What if my child misses a session?